 For almost twenty years the Black Horse Pub and Brewery has been a mainstay in downtown Clarksville.
 The restaurant offers great pub grub and grilled specialties like hamburgers and pork chops.
 The Black Horse Pub is one of the few restaurants open on Sunday too!

 5. Harbor Cafe

-The Harbor Cafe is packed with locals who agree that this restaurant offers a great value for the money.
+The Harbor Cafe is packed with locals who agree that this restaurant offers great value for the money.
 Every day from 11 a.m. to 4 p.m., they offer hearty lunch specials all for $10 or less.
-A basket of fresh-baked rolls and butter are also served complimentary with every meal.
+A basket of fresh-baked rolls and butter is also served complimentary with every meal.